Faithlife/FaithlifeTesting/README.md

     isFrobbable = false
  ```

-* There's no longe a need to use guard assertions so that you can know which property in a chain was the one that null.
+* There's no longer a need to use guard assertions so that you can know which property in a chain was the one that null.

  ```csharp
  var foo = new Foo